-6 Ways to Eliminate Complexity Out of BPM
+6 Ways to Eliminate Complexity Out of Business Process Management

-Let’s be honest, when you’re first starting out, most business process management (BPM) softwares make things more complicated.
+Let’s be honest, when you’re first starting out, most Business Process Management (BPM) software make things more complicated.

 It’s like buying a fancy car that requires the driver to pay more attention to the controls on the dashboard than to what is actually happening on the road.
 That’s a disaster waiting to happen.

 A really useful BPM system should be easy to use right out of the gate and should immediately start delivering simplicity.
 Here are six ways the right BPM tool can actually reduce complexity right from the start.